Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/freshservice.md

    i.
 Select API Key

   ii.
-Login to the Freshdesk Instance.
+Login to the Freshservice Instance.

  iii.
 Click on profile picture on the and navigate to Profile Settings.